gdaws/stompit/docs/sources/api/channel.md

 ## channel.begin([headers])

-Start a transaction.
+Create a transaction.

 ### transaction.send(headers, body)

+Send a message.
+Accepts the same type of values as [channel.send](#channelsend) method.

 ### transaction.commit()

+Commit the transaction.

 ### transaction.abort()

+Abort the transaction.

 ## channel.close()

-Cancels all current operations.
+Cancels all pending operations.
 The underlying client is disconnected, even if the channel is in `alwaysConnected` mode.